Castleton Public Library

 And Summer Reading isn't just for kids.
 We're offering programs that are fun for the whole family, as well as programs for adults.
 By participating in the Summer Reading Club, children, teens, and adults can also enter to win a $25 Amazon gift certificate!

-Summer fun at the library begins on Saturday, June 24 from 10:30 a.m. - 3:30 p.m. when the library hosts our Summer Reading Kickoff.
-Come sign up for our Summer Reading Program and get a coupon for a free ice cream cone, courtesy of Stewart's Shops!
+Summer fun at the library begins on Friday, June 27 from 11:30 a.m. - 6:30 p.m. when the library hosts our Summer Reading Kickoff.
+Come sign up for our Summer Reading Program and enjoy some free ice cream, courtesy of Stewart's Shops!
 Can't make it to the kickoff?
 Registration is open all summer long!

 We hope you will join us for a summer full of fun and learning!
-See below for a full list of this month's classes, events, and take-home kits.
+See below for a full list of this month's classes and events.

 Best,